MicrosoftDocs/power-platform/power-platform/admin/free-storage-space.md

 ### Method 10: Delete audit logs - new process

 Microsoft is migrating audit logs to a new storage location.
-Environments whose data migration is complete can use the new audit delete monitoring experience.
+Environments whose data migration is complete can use the new audit delete experience.

 When you enable auditing, customer engagement apps create audit logs to store the audit history of the records.
 You can delete these audit logs to free space when they are no longer needed.